This naked cake recipe is a great way to get creative, by focusing on decorating the top with beautiful fruits and botanicals.

 “A naked cake?”
 I asked.
 She then explained this trend that shows off the sides and layers of the cake, by using very little or no frosting.
 The top is frosted and the entire cake is then decorated with natural elements, giving it an overall rustic, but beautiful look.

 You may have already noticed these cakes.
 I know I have seen them on Pinterest and in magazines.
-My husband’s cousin had one for her wedding cake too.
+I noticed at the last wedding we attended for my husband’s cousin, there was a beautiful rustic wedding cake in a similar style.

-I have to say it was so much fun to make, and my family loved it.
-Also, it tastes almost as good as it looks.
+I have to say this it was so much fun to make, and my family loved it.

 - 1 box chocolate cake mix (and all the ingredients specified), ie, water, oil, eggs